yetisoftworks/MeshyDB.SDK/docs/authorization/refreshing_token.rst

       tenant : string
          Indicates which tenant data to use.
 If not provided, it will use the configured default. clientKey : string
-         Indicates which tenant you are connecting for authentication. publicKey : string
+         Indicates which account you are connecting for authentication. publicKey : string
          Public accessor for application.
       refresh_token : string